BGM6/passwordGenerator/README.md

 # passwordGenerator

-This application generates a random password between 8-128 charactors with 4 parameters the user can choose from.
+This application generates a random password between 8-128 characters with 4 parameters the user can choose from.

 My Personal Portfolio.
 This is my first attempt at using what I've learned so far and create my first website.